LLCZ00/MemEx/README.md

 # MemEx
 ### _Memory Extractor_
-MemEx is a script for extracting unpacked exectutables from the process memory of packed binaries.
+MemEx is a script for extracting exectutables from memory.
+Specifically, it was intended for retrieving unpacked executables from the process memory of packed binaries, and dumping processes which have deleted their calling executable.

 Currently only compatible with Linux.
 ## Usage